-Although "lower species" of humans moved around, Caucasians stayed at the top, and Germans were best of all.
 In 1936, Nazi racial hygienist Heinz Brücher published a book praising Haeckel's views about racial hierarchy.
 What vouched for Haeckel's authority was not just his work, but his family's impressive Nordic pedigree.
 Brücher's book included a 5-foot chart of Haeckel's family history.

 Despite racial views that would wrench a modern stomach, Haeckel might have been surprised at his posthumous enlistment to the Nazi cause.
-After all, his contemporary Rudolf Virchow had linked him to socialism.
+His contemporary Rudolf Virchow had linked him to socialism.
 And Haeckel's own observations didn't always comfort the wealthy and powerful; with wry amusement, he wondered about the reaction of Europe's upper crust to the fact that embryos were so similar, not just between rich and poor people, but between people and dogs.

 Haeckel was complicated.
 He generally opposed war, hating situations where revolvers trumped brains and, though he criticized religion for offering too much sappy compassion to the weak and undeserving, he pointed out that human compassion arose "millennia before Christ."